822kea/OSINT_on_Landlord/README.md

 # OSINT on a Landlord

-Being real with y’all—times are tough, and rent ain’t cheap.
+Being real with y’all, times are tough, and rent ain’t cheap.

-I’ve decided to take a break from renting an entire apartment and will be leasing a room instead.
-Yep, that means **roommates.** Not even friends—just random strangers. 😩
+I’ve decided to take a break from renting an apartment and will be leasing a room instead.
+Yep, that means **roommates.** Not even friends, just random strangers. 😩

 But hey, I know my privilege.
 Some people have even less to work with, so I’m staying grateful.

-Anyway, this post isn’t about my budget woes.
+Anyway, this post isn’t about my woes.
 Let’s get into the real tea.

 I found a place, toured it, and everything seemed fine.
 But here’s the thing: the person I was communicating with was giving off **scammer vibes.** Let me explain: